 epROAS

-Gross Profit 2 with expected returns is Net Gross Profit 2
+Gross Profit 2 adjusted for expected returns is Net Gross Profit 2, which is why that is the numerator.

 Related terms